Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Flags whether the current design is governable, pilot-only, materially exposed, or unsafe for enterprise deployment.

-• Routes to ACT Tier 2 when the missing layer is policy, incident controls, evidence, and executive oversight.
+• Routes to AI Controls Professional when the missing layer is policy, incident controls, evidence, and executive oversight.

 Enterprise AI governance scene focused on prompt injection, tool abuse, controlled autonomy, kill-switch readiness, and executive oversight.